SRB Reward Rate

 Number of Users: A high number of delegators could indicate positive sentiment towards a validator.

-Validators Self-Staked balance: A provider with a high amount of staked tokens likely has more incentive to continue operating their services as they have more to lose than those with low self-staked balances.
+Validators Self-Staked Balance: A provider with a high amount of staked tokens likely has more incentive to continue operating their services as they have more to lose than those with low self-staked balances.
 This metric has some limitations as Validators can choose to delegate to their own validator from another wallet, which is done to increase security of their funds.

 Current Status: To check if a validator is currently active, go to the Validator Dashboard.
 Check the status and make sure it is ‘Active’.
 Keep in mind that only the top 100 validators on ZetaChain, ranked by balance, receive rewards.

 Network Share: You typically don’t want to choose a validator with the highest or a low network share.
-Delegating to the most popular validators increases centralisation risks within the network as those validators will have more say in governance and produce a larger share of the blocks.
-A validator with a low network share might not be profitable, increasing the risk of them discontinuing their services.
+Delegating to the most popular validators increases centralization risks within the network as those validators will have more say in governance and produce a larger share of the blocks.
+A validator with a low network share might not be profitable, increasing the risk of discontinuing their services.
 If a validator drops out of the top 100, they also stop earning rewards.
 However, if you are willing to put more time in, then delegating to a smaller validator helps support the decentralization of the network.
 You would just have to make sure to check regularly if the provider is still active and operating.

 Performance: Make sure you pick a validator with the highest possible performance.
 Further, please check individual validators’ uptime, and our recommendation is only to pick those with a >=99% uptime and a long history of not getting slashed.